tensorflow/community/governance/api-reviews.md

 No API with known deficiencies should be added to experimental.
 Experimental APIs should, to the best of our knowledge, not be expected to change in a known way (no argument with a known bad name, etc).
+Experimental can, however, be used for APIs which are a work-in-progress: it's fine to add experimental methods to a base class even if those methods are only implemented on some subclasses as long as we expect all classes to eventually implement those.

 The same amount of due diligence required for a real API is required for an experimental API: this means tests, benchmarks, documentation, end-to-end